Imaginary cones and limit roots of infinite Coxeter groups: Fractal properties

 The proof of Theorem \ref{thm:fractal2} is postponed to \S\ref{ss:fractal2.1}.
 The theorem implies that $\Acc (W\cdot z)\seq E$ for $z\in Z$ if $W$ is weakly hyperbolic; we show equality in Corollary \ref{cor:acc-imc}.

 \begin{rem} Suppose that the rank of $\Phi$ is $3$ or $4$ and $\Phi$ is weakly hyperbolic.
 In this case, we can always describe $E$ using Theorem \ref{thm:fractal2}.
-The Coxeter group $W$ acts on $E$ as a group generated by hyperbolic reflections, so can be seen as a Fuchsian or Kleinian group.
+The Coxeter group~$W$ acts on $E$ as a group generated by hyperbolic reflections, so can be seen as a Fuchsian or Kleinian group.
 Using this point of view, the set $E$ is no other than the limit set of a Kleinian group, which explains the shape of Apollonian gasket obtained in \cite[Fig.~9]{HLR}.
-These relations will be explored in the general context of Lorentzian spaces in a subsequent article \cite{HPR}. \end{rem}
+These relations are explored in the general context of Lorentzian spaces in the article \cite{HPR}, and are outlined in \S\ref{sse:RelationGeo} at the end of this article. \end{rem}